mikevance/story-capture/README.md

 -- Allow anyone to insert
 CREATE POLICY "Allow public insert" ON stories
     FOR INSERT WITH CHECK (true);

+-- Allow anyone to delete (for admin)
+CREATE POLICY "Allow public delete" ON stories
+    FOR DELETE USING (true);
 ```

 4. Click **Run** (or press Cmd+Enter / Ctrl+Enter)